ucsb-cs156/s24/_lectures/week06c.md

 The goal is to finish submission of team03 by midnight Friday of week 6 (May 10).

-There is a "grace period" until midnight Monday of week 7 (May 13).
+There is a "grace period" until midnight Tuesday of week 7 (May 14).

 However, that second deadline is strict; we must pivot to the legacy code projects beginning next Tuesday.

 # But what if you don't finish?

-My hope is that your team doesn't experience any grief related to team03, that you finish it before Monday of week 7 at 11:59pm.
+My hope is that your team doesn't experience any grief related to team03, that you finish it before Tuesday of week 7 at 11:59pm.

 But if your team still has unfinished work by then, you need to just submit what you have and hope for the best partial credit you can get.